MicrosoftDocs/win32/desktop-src/SecCNG/cng-portal.md

 ---
-Description: CNG is an encryption API that you can use to create encryption security software for encryption key management, cryptography and data security, and cryptography and network security. ms.assetid: eaad88a1-4e1d-4246-9560-8eef60f8b70f
+description: CNG is an encryption API that you can use to create encryption security software for encryption key management, cryptography and data security, and cryptography and network security. ms.assetid: eaad88a1-4e1d-4246-9560-8eef60f8b70f
 title: 'Cryptography API: Next Generation' ms.topic: article